Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 2. Duty to Provide Information, Advice and Support

-Both the Children and Families Act 2014 and the Care Act 2015 impose upon local authorities a duty to provide children and young people with information, advice and support relating to their SEN or disability, and transition, including matters relating to health and social care.
-It must include information, advice and support on the take-up and management of Personal Budgets.
+Both the Children and Families Act 2014 and the Care Act 2014 impose upon local authorities a duty to provide children and young people with information, advice and support relating to their SEN or disability, and transition, including matters relating to health and social care.
+It must include information, advice and support on the take-up and management of personal budgets.
 This information, advice and support should be provided through a dedicated and easily identifiable service.
 Information, advice and support services should be impartial, confidential and accessible and should have the capacity to handle face-to-face, telephone and electronic enquiries.
-In Oxfordshire, this support is provided by SENDIASS.
-Young people and parents can get in touch with SENDIASS by phone, email or by completing an online form.

 Local authorities must take steps to make these services known to children and young people/their parents in their area; head teachers, proprietors and principals of schools and post-16 institutions in their area, and others where appropriate.